 To make a great adventure game in my eyes, you need two things: fantastic writing and and a beautiful setting.

-I’ve played through and enjoyed games that lacked in other areas but had those two traits, and yesterday I played through a 15 minute demo of Supergiant Games’ Transistor.
-The game met my preliminary requirements with flying colours – colours and shapes that constantly warped and animated around the games’ world.
+I’ve played through and enjoyed games that lacked in other areas but had those two traits, and yesterday I played through a 15-minute demo of Supergiant Games’ Transistor.
+The game passed my preliminary requirements with flying colours – colours and shapes that constantly warped and animated around the games’ world.

 As far as cyberpunk art goes, I don’t think I’ve ever seen anything as gorgeous as the city in Transistor.
 As the, already iconic, muted songstress moves around the streets lugging a giant sword along with her, electronic sparkles kick up behind her heels and dissipate into the air, perhaps intimidated by the much more impressive electrical functions of the rest of the environment.